goderich/dissertation/dissertation.md

 | p*i*saniʔ | 'taboo'          |
 | t*u*rakis | 'foxtail millet' |

-Vowels in the third-to-last position do get reduced in Plngawan under certain circumstances, this is discussed in @sec:vowel-reduction-matu-plng.
+Vowels outside the head foot do get reduced in Plngawan under certain circumstances, this is discussed in @sec:vowel-reduction-matu-plng.

 Chen [-@chen2012, p.
 3] notes that one of the main differences between the Macagis and Samiru subdialects of Plngawan is their syllable structure: Samiru allows heterosyllabic consonant clusters, while Macagis has an intervening /a/ vowel in these words, e.g. Samiru *kilkah* vs Macagis *kilakah* 'kick'.
 The vowel is always /a/, and Chen treats it as an epenthetic vowel in Macagis in order to avoid a heterosyllabic CC cluster, i.e. Macagis disallows non-final CVC syllables.
 My analysis is that this difference is caused by a difference in sound changes of \*ə in this environment, see @sec:historical-schwa-alternations.